karthigayani/day-06/src/notes.md

 - Here, we are lifting the data in the MovieList to App for to share the data to AddColor.
 Why because , you can share the data through props (Parent -> Child(props))
 - MovieList & AddColor are siblings App is the parent for them.

+### Routing hooks - useNavigate

+Use it when you want to change URL programmatically (clicked on a button) `Eg: changing URL programmatically` when you buy an order from shopping App (after payment), it automatically redirected to tracking page(Successfully ordered page).
+If the payment failes it goes to retry page (Error page).

+- Here, the user not going to success page/error page, we programmed to go to the pages automatically.
+- This can be done by useNavigate hook

+-> `useNavigate - Functionalities`

+1. navigate("/about) -> about page
+2. navigate(-1) -> backward 🔙 - 1 page backward
+3. navigate(1) -> forward ⏩ - 1 page forward